Flat (geometry)

-Flats are the affine subspaces of Euclidean spaces, which means that they are similar to linear subspaces, except that they need not pass through the origin.
+The flats in a plane (two-dimensional space) are points, lines, and the plane itself; the flats in three-dimensional space are points, lines, planes, and the space itself.

+The definition of flat excludes non-straight curves and non-planar surfaces, which are subspaces having different notions of distance: arc length and geodesic length, respectively.

 Flats occur in linear algebra, as geometric realizations of solution sets of systems of linear equations.

 A flat is a manifold and an algebraic variety, and is sometimes called a linear manifold or linear variety to distinguish it from other manifolds or varieties.

 Descriptions

 By equations

 A flat can be described by a system of linear equations.
 For example, a line in two-dimensional space can be described by a single linear equation involving x and y:

 In three-dimensional space, a single linear equation involving x, y, and z defines a plane, while a pair of linear equations can be used to describe a line.
 In general, a linear equation in n variables describes a hyperplane, and a system of linear equations describes the intersection of those hyperplanes.
 Assuming the equations are consistent and linearly independent, a system of k equations describes a flat of dimension n − k.